Rektoooooo/Rektoooooo/README.md

 An intelligent workout tracker that learns from your training

-Gymly combines powerful workout tracking with AI-driven insights to help you optimize your fitness journey.
+ShadowLift combines powerful workout tracking with AI-driven insights to help you optimize your fitness journey.
 Built entirely in SwiftUI with modern iOS technologies.

 🛠️ Tech Stack
 - Frontend: SwiftUI, Combine